logeshpaul/FrontEnd-Development-Resources/README.md

 # Frontend-Assets
-Collection of documentation, articles, plugins related to Frontend for your daily needs.
+Collection of documentation, articles, plugins related to Frontend development for your daily needs.
 Please click on the category below to explore more.

 ## Language: